Lee Zeldin, GOP nominee for NY governor, attacked at rally

 Zeldin, an Army Reserve lieutenant colonel who has represented eastern Long Island in Congress since 2015, is a staunch ally of former President Donald Trump and was among the Republicans in Congress who voted against certifying the 2020 election results.

-He has focused his campaign on fighting crime but faces an uphill battle against Hochul.
+He has focused his campaign on calling for a crackdown on crime but faces an uphill battle against Hochul.
 He'll need to persuade independent voters — which outnumber Republicans in the state — as well as Democrats in order to win the general election.

-Democrats are expected to focus on Zeldin’s vocal defense of Trump during both of his impeachments and objection to the election results.
+Zeldin and fellow Republicans pointed to Jakubonis’ release by a Perinton Town Court judge as an example of the need to reform New York's bail laws, something he's called on Hochul to toughen.

+A 2019 bail reform law in New York eliminated pretrial incarceration for people accused of most nonviolent offenses.
+The law gives judges the option to set bail in nearly all cases involving violent felonies, but has exceptions for certain attempted felonies like attempted assault.

 Commented